 The accounts of the various companies are kept internally by the same person.
-At the same time, Alter Domus Alternative Asset Fund Administration S.à.r.l. acts as Central Administrative Agent for the subsidiary Brederode International S.à r.l.
+At the same time, Alter Domus Alternative Asset Fund Administration S.à.r.l. acts as Central Administrative Agent for the subsidiary Brederode International S.à.r.l.
 SICAR.
 As such, it is responsible for the accounts and the valuation of the Private Equity portfolio.
+The financial management is overseen by an executive director

-6.10.2.
+6.11.2.
 Risk management policies